 Canadian Imperial Bank of Commerce (CIBC)

 CIBC also has more than a few complaints levelled against it.
 For instance, one customer went to transfer the balance of an existing credit account onto a CIBC card that was offering a no-interest promotion period.
 Despite this, they started charging interest anyway, forcing the client to call and write multiple times each month to get the charges reversed.

 Another client was faced with the heartbreaking task of closing the accounts of two loved ones who had passed away.
 The CIBC branch in question failed to follow simple instructions from the estate executor, which caused the process to drag out for weeks.
 Meanwhile, the comments made by employees to the client were often dismissive and lacking in compassion during an incredibly heart-wrenching time.

 It’s not all bad, but Canadian banks need to be better

 Most Canadians have at least an acceptable relationship with their bank.
 They may run into occasional annoyances, but few run into truly upsetting issues.
 However, thanks to human nature, nightmare scenarios like the ones described above get reported far more often than great customer service.

 The Canadian banking sector has many good things going for it: they are among the most stable in the world, opening hours are getting better all the time, and their profitability means investors are privy to generous dividends.
 For example, BMO hasn’t missed a dividend payment since 1829.

 Still, most of the mentioned incidents shouldn’t ever happen.
-The biggest problem Canadian banks have lies with customer service, both in-person and on the phone.
-In addition to improving how they treat their clients, offering products like no-fee chequing accounts and becoming more cost competitive with credit unions will help improve the reputation of Canada’s Big 5 financial institutions.
+The biggest problem that the major banks in Canada have lies with customer service, both in-person and on the phone.
+In addition to improving how they treat their clients, offering products like no-fee chequing accounts and becoming more cost competitive with credit unions will help improve the reputation of the 5 major banks in Canada.